gav414/lesson-git/README.md

 - 'get init' :initialize current folder as a git repository
 - 'git clone <URL>' :brings the current git repo from url to current folder
+- 'git status' : tells us what we need to know about the repo and its state
+- 'git add <FILE>' : adds a file to the staging area
+- 'git commit' : opens a text editor to write a commit message